asesham/CarND/P5-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using YUV 3-channel HOG features.
 The classifier predicted whether a given window has a car with some confidence.
 The windows that returned high confidence are selected to be robust to false positives and then I created a heatmap which is similar to probability of detecting a car in a window.
 If there are multiple windows in a region then the heatmap has high value and indicates higher probability of detecting a car which can be done by thresholding heatmap after trying different values for a threshold and the best threshold for which I could reasonably detect cars and eliminate false positives is 2.
-This is all implemented in lines `search_windows` in `lines 233 to 271`.

 The following image shows all the windows returned by the `search_windows` where the car is detected.